FREE SHIPPING on orders of $85 or more

 In the medieval era, many different cultural groups lived in the German states.
 There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Bieker include Bucher, Bucker, Bukker, Buchen, Buchert, Bucken, Buchere, Buckere, Buecher, Buecker, Buekker, Buechen, Buecken, Buchere, Buckere, Bocher, Bocker, Bochen, Bocken, Bochere, Bockere, Boecher, Boeker, Boecker, Boechen, Boeken, Boechere and many more.

 More information is included under the topic Early Bieker Notables in all our PDF Extended History products and printed products wherever possible.

 The great European flow of migration to North America, which began in the middle of the 17th century and continued into the 20th century, was particularly attractive to those from Bavaria who wished to escape either poverty or religious persecution.
 For many Bavarian tenant farmers, the chance to own their own land was a major incentive.
 So the widespread colonization of the United States began in 1650, when many immigrants from Germany settled in pockets in Pennsylvania, Texas, New York, Illinois, and California.
 In Canada, German settlement centered in Ontario and the prairie provinces.
 Among those of this surname listed in various historical records were:

-Bieker Settlers in the United States in the 19th Century
+Bieker Settlers in United States in the 19th Century

 The Bieker Family Crest was acquired from the Houseofnames.com archives.
 The Bieker Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.